-The PEP program is the County's employment program intended to assist qualified individuals in removing barriers to obtaining a position with Stanislaus County.
+The Progressive Employment Program: The Progressive Employment Program (also known as the PEP Program) is the County's employment program to assist qualified individuals in removing barriers to obtaining a position with Stanislaus County.
 Individuals selected under the PEP Program are hired in a trainee capacity.
-The goal of the program is to assist individuals with employment barriers to obtain full-time, permanent positions with the County.
+The goal of the program is to assist individuals with employment barriers into obtaining full-time, permanent positions with the County.
 The program benefits the County in assisting a variety of individuals into careers with local government.